lgyarmati/data-science-blog/_posts/2020-12-16-blogging-with-fastpages.md

 ---
 toc: true
 layout: post
-description: How to Start Blogging: Use fastpages.
+description: "How to Start Blogging: Use fastpages"
+author: Laszlo Gyarmati
 categories: [blog]
 title: An Easy Way to Start Blogging
 ---